pip-services/pip-services-docs/content/en/node/mqtt/connect/mqtt_connection.md

 #### publish
-Publish a message to a specified topic
+Publish a message to a specified topic.

 > `public` publish(topic: string, data: Buffer, options: any): Promise\<void\>

-- **topic**: string - a topic name
+- **topic**: string - topic name
-- **data**: Buffer - a message to be published
+- **data**: Buffer - message to be published
 - **options**: any - publishing options

 #### readQueueNames
 Reads a list of registered queue names.
-If connection doesn't support this function returnes an empty list.
+If the connection doesn't support this function, it returns an empty list.

 > `public` readQueueNames(): Promise\<string[]\>